GLOBAL MARKETS-Asian stocks dip as U.S. political concerns grow

 By Paulina Duran and Jessica DiNapoli

-SYDNEY/NEW YORK, Oct 20 (Reuters) - Asian stocks slipped on Tuesday as investors adjusted risk exposure heading into the U.S. election and as a deadline for Washington to pass an economic stimulus bill approached while Europe reported record daily coronavirus infections.
+SYDNEY/NEW YORK, Oct 20 (Reuters) - Asian stocks slipped on Tuesday as investors adjusted risk exposure heading into the U.S. election and ahead of a deadline for Washington to pass an economic stimulus bill, while Europe reported record daily coronavirus infections.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was 0.11% lower after U.S. stocks ended the previous session in the red.
-Australian .AXJO and Japanese .N225 also dipped and MSCI's gauge of stocks across the globe .MIWD00000PUS was 0.09% lower.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was 0.18% lower after U.S. stocks fell over 1% in the previous session, while Australian .AXJO and Japanese .N225 markets dipped.

 Chris Weston, the head of research at Melbourne brokerage Pepperstone, said while there were worries about the U.S. stimulus package, recent declines were likely due to positioning ahead of the Nov.
 3 presidential election.